Holy Cow (Vingt Dieux)

 Winner - Youth Award - Un Certain Regard - Cannes Film Festival

-HOLY COW is a Zeitgeist Films release in association with Kino Lorber and will open in theaters in March 2025.
+HOLY COW is a Zeitgeist Films release in association with Kino Lorber and will open in theaters on March 28, 2025.
 To book this film please contact Nancy Gerstman or Emily Russo.

-A press kit, trailer, stills, jpegs of the poster and social media assets are or will be available to download from our Exhibition DropBox.
+A press kit, trailer, stills, jpegs of the poster and social media assets are available to download from our Exhibition DropBox.
 (Please note: when you click on any item to download you can ignore the login request and click on "Continue to download only.")

 Louise Courvoisier